jHelsing/Yavin/README.md

 was used during development of the authentication and Keycloak integration.

 # ToDo
+- [] Introduce traceability to Snippets and Users
+  - [x] Add created and modified date to Snippets
+  - [] Add firstAccess and lastAccess date to users
 - [] Implement the endpoints that we have now, so that they are correct and only show what they should.
-- [] Introduce tracability to Snippets and Users
-  - [] Add created and modified date to Snippets
-  - [] Add firstAccess and lastAccess date to users
 - [] Add HATEOAS support, see further
   - [] https://spring.io/guides/gs/rest-hateoas/
   - [] https://spring.io/guides/tutorials/bookmarks/